BIDS/repro-case-studies/case-studies/fatmai.md

 In our functional magnetic resonance imaging (fMRI) experiment we were interested in the question how brain activity changes when subject's recognize the hidden object versus when they not.
 The two-tone images do not change over the course of the presentation but subject's perception change over time and this moment in recognition is associated with a change in brain activity, which we wanted to capture.
 FMRI image acquisition is relatively slow (every 2 seconds).
 In addition, as fMRI scans are costly, we are limited by time.
 Hence, for this fMRI experiment I selected 120 Mooney images (resized to have a 400×400 pixel size) that were recognized within 4-10 seconds in the pilot experiment.

-The code (written in Python) to create new two-tone, Mooney images are available on github.
+The code (written in Python) to create new two-tone, Mooney images are available on GitHub.

 # Pain points